 Your Fridge is Older

 For older fridges, it can be a hassle to find replacement parts.
 This makes replacement an extremely difficult part of maintenance that may just not be worth the effort.
 If this is the case, then bypassing the filtration system entirely can be a precious time saver.
-It’ll also take some of the headache out of making sure your home is still running smoothly.
+It’ll also take some of the headaches out of making sure your home is still running smoothly.

 The System is Too Complicated